david-pitty/zmk_keymaps/README.md

 # Notes

-Shift click: Left hand Shift can be accessed with left hand layer (press both with thumb).
+Shift Click: Left hand Shift can be accessed with Lower layer (press both with left thumb).

-Shift insert: Hold Shift and right hand layer with right thumb, and hit Insert with left pinky, first row.
+Shift Insert: Hold Shift and Raise layer with right thumb, and hit Insert with left pinky, first row.